alan-turing-institute/KnowledgeFlows/report/report.md

 to identify industry clusters.

 In this section the skill-relatedness networks built using the **flows** algorithm for the periods of 1997-2008 and 2009-2018 are discussed.
-The equivalent networks built with the **connection** algorithm are presented in Annex \ref{Annex}
+The equivalent networks built with the **connection** algorithm are presented Annex \ref{Annex}.

 ### Network descriptors

+The top 5 industry nodes by degree, centrality and betweeness are shown in Tables 10 and 11 for both time periods.
+As expected in each time period there is a consistency in which are the nodes ranking higher in these metrics.
+However, it is important to notice that the top nodes in the 1997-2008 period are different to the 2009-2018 one.

 Table X. Top five nodes for the network of the period from 1997 to 2008 using the **flows** algorithm in different